Restrictive Covenants

 If properly prepared such restrictions would prevent the buyer and future owners from gaining the full value and potential of the land.

-For example a restrictive covenant not to build could on the face of it be effective in preventing an owner from extending an existing house or building another house and deprive the landowner of a massive monetary benefit that would other wise be available if the covenant had not been imposed.
+For example a restrictive covenant not to build could on the face of it be effective in preventing an owner from extending an existing house or building another house and deprive the landowner of a significant monetary benefit that would other wise be available if the covenant had not been imposed.

 It is quite often the case that restrictive covenants which appear within the legal title of a property are not correctly drawn or similarly they may not be enforceable for other legal or procedural defects in the way they have been created.